Intel raises full year revenue, profit forecast

-(Reuters) - Intel Corp (INTC.O), the world’s largest computer chipmaker raised its full-year revenue and profit forecast, helped by strong growth in its data center and cloud computing business.
+(Reuters) - Intel Corp (INTC.O), the world’s largest computer chipmaker, raised its full-year revenue and profit forecasts, helped by strong growth in its data center business.

-For the full year, the company said it expects to earn $2.93 per share on revenue of $62 billion.
+For the full year, the company said it expects to earn, on an adjusted basis, $3.25 per share on revenue of $62 billion, beating analysts’ estimate of $3.01 per share on revenue of $61.4 billion, according to Thomson Reuters I/B/E/S.

+“The combination of a solid quarter and healthy guidance will be something the bulls can hang their hat on tomorrow,” Daniel Ives, chief strategy officer at GBH Insights said.

 Revenue from Intel’s higher-margin data center business rose 7 percent to $4.9 billion in the third quarter, beating analysts’ expectation of $4.79 billion, according to financial data and analytics firm FactSet.